Free Shipping on most orders over $89

 4. Add the designated drops of the phenol red reagent to the pH side.
 Many kits will also have you add one drop of chlorine neutralizer to the pH test to prevent the chlorine from interfering with the pH results.

 6. Match the color of the water to the color chart.
 The more yellow the water, the higher the chlorine levels.
 The redder the water, the higher the pH.
-Make sure you are matching the colors against a white background to ensure accurate results.
+Make sure you match the colors against a white background to ensure accurate results.

 To test for total alkalinity with a kit: